PrairieLearn/PrairieLearn/docs/elements.md

 #### Details

 The provided `script-name` corresponds to a file located within the director for the question.
-Parameter names are keys stored in `data["params"]` in `server.py` (i.e., those available for templating within `question.html`).
+Parameter names are keys stored in `data["params"]` in `server.py` (i.e., those available for templating within `question.html` or `question.md`).

 #### Example implementations